c0d3xd3v/fTetWild/README.md

 * Some of these (like `aabbcc`, `fast-envelope`, `sanitizers-cmake`) have **no official versioning** and are expected to remain pinned.
 * The `fmt` library should be **updated to `v10.2.1`** soon to benefit from improved C++20/C++23 support and bug fixes.

----

-Would you like this to be saved as a full `README.md` file?
-I can output that next.